demisto/demisto-sdk/demisto_sdk/commands/download/README.md

     Verbose output.

-* **-f, --force**

-    Whether to override existing files or not.

-* **-lf, --list-files**

-    Prints a list of all custom content files available to be downloaded.

-* **-acc, --all-custom-content**

-    Download all available custom content files.

-* **-fmt, --run-format**

-    Whether to run demisto-sdk format on downloaded files or not.

 ### Asumptions
-For consistency, we assume that for each integration or script the folder containing it will have the same name as the integration/script name with any separators.
+For consistency, we assume that for each integration or script the folder containing it will have the same name as the integration/script name with no separators.
 For example the integration "Test Integration", will be under "~/.../content/Packs/TestPack/Integrations/TestIntegration/".

 Integrations Scripts, and Playbooks folders that does not contain a yml file, will be overwritten automatically.
 All other folders that do not contain a json file, will be overwritten automatically.